National Crime Agency: Notable operations

 On 2 July 2020, the NCA reported it had co-ordinated the largest law enforcement operation of its kind in the UK when it announced the results of Operation Venetic.
 Working with all the police forces of the UK and other law enforcement bodies, officers made 746 arrests and seized £54 million of drug money, 77 firearms, 1,800 rounds of ammunition, 4 hand grenades, 55 high value (possibly stolen) cars and 2 tonnes of illegal drugs.
 The operation was possible after an international law enforcement team cracked the encryption of a mobile phone instant messaging service from EncroChat.
 Law enforcement in France and the Netherlands also carried out related operations with the assistance of Europol.
-Home Secretary Priti Patel said: "This operation demonstrates that criminals will not get away with using encrypted devices to plot vile crimes under the radar.
-The NCA's relentless targeting of these gangs has helped to keep us all safe.
-I congratulate them and law enforcement partners on this significant achievement".

 On 20 February 2024 the NCA, in collaboration with Europol and other law enforcement agencies, announced that it had seized websites and infrastructure belonging to the ransomware group LockBit.
 Over 1,000 decryption keys were obtained, with the victims of the attacks to be contacted about the decryption of their data.

 On 4 December 2024, the NCA revealed Operation Destabilise, an NCA-led international investigation into two Russian money laundering networks, Smart and TGR Group.
-The two networks had links to criminal organisations in the UK, drug cartels in South America, the Kinahan Organised Crime Group, Russian espionage efforts and sanction avoidance.
+The two networks had links to criminal organisations in the UK, drug cartels in South America, the Kinahan Organised Crime Group, Russian espionage efforts, and sanction avoidance.
 The investigation up to that point had led to the arrest of 84 people, 71 of whom were arrested in the UK, while six individuals, both major money laundering networks and several companies had been sanctioned, while a seventh linked individual was arrested for the facilitation of money laundering.
 In total, approximately £20 million had been seized out of an estimated £700 million in drugs sales.

+In April 2026 the NSA, along with the German federal BKA and the Hamburg LKA, launched Project Medusa, an unprecedented, transnational operation targeting on-line networks which aided, abetted, and arranged drug-facilitated sexual assaults (DFSA).
+Internationally 57 arrests were made and some 157 victims safeguarded; 113 investigations engendered, and four heretofore unknown misogynist networks were identified.
+Numerous nation-state law enforcement agencies were involved, as was the European Union's Europol.
+The crimes often took place in domestic settings between intimate partners (as in the preceding Gisèle Pelicot case in France.)